jdsimkin04/smallareamapp/README.md

 ### Prepping data for upload

 **smallareamApp** analyzes *your* data.
 There's one catch though.
 The data has to be set up exactly right for the app to accept it.
-I know it's not ideal... but we're working on that!
+I know it's not ideal... but I'm working on that!
 For the meantime, there's a template table on the app that shows you what it is expecting.

-More to come...
-Stay tuned!
+It includes area name, cancer type, sex, observed counts, age-adjusted expected counts, standardized incidence ratios, etc. I use the [epitool](shttps://cran.r-project.org/web/packages/epitools/epitools.pdfpackage) for indirect age-standardization.

+# Package Walkthrough

+I've put together a package installation and walkthrough guide here.